Arbin17/Rent-mangaement/README.md

 # MyApps
 Rent Management System

-Code are in Master branche
+Code are in Master branch